columbia-it/django-jsonapi-training/docs/oidc.md

 ### Create a new HasClaim Permission Class

-To actually get the UserInfo result cached with the result of the Access Token introspection, extend DRF's BasePermission class to cache a UserInfo response as part of its associate Access Token:
+To actually get the UserInfo result cached with the result of the Access Token introspection, extend DRF's BasePermission class to cache a UserInfo response as part of its associated Access Token:

 See [oauth/oauth2_introspection.py](https://github.com/columbia-it/django-jsonapi-training/tree/master/oauth/oauth2_introspection.py)

 ### Automated filling in OAUTH2_CONFIG

-See `oauth/apps.py` where we automate filling in the OAUTH2_CONFIG give the OAUTH2_SERVER environment variable.
+See `oauth/apps.py` where we automate filling in the `OAUTH2_CONFIG` given the `OAUTH2_SERVER` environment variable.
 This uses OIDC's `.well-known/openid-configuration` endpoint.